jaleisme/nest-todo-backend/README.md

 <p>Every NestJs app has at least one @Module() class — root module.
 The root @Module() for an app is named so because it's the main module that includes child @Module() in a hierarchy of any depth.
 The most important properties inside a module are:</p>
 <ul>
   <li><b>Imports: </b> other modules whose exported classes are needed by component or template declared in this <i>@Module()</i>.</li>
-  <li><b>Controllers: /<b> registers of controllers that exists within your system.</li>
+  <li><b>Controllers: </b> registers of controllers that exists within your system.</li>
   <li><b>Providers: </b> registers of services that contributes in all part of the system.</li>
   <li><b>Exports: </b> the subset of declarations that should be accessible in other <i>@Modules()</i></li>
 </ul>

 #### Services
 <p>Service is a container that encapsulates all the business logic of the system.
 A service can be analogized into a specifically defined function.
-This way, you can use a certain business logic over and over again througout your system without having to duplicate the same logic and lines of codes.</p>
+This way, you can use a certain business logic over and over again throughout your system without having to duplicate the same logic and lines of codes.</p>

 #### Controllers
 <p>Controller handles incoming requests and define how your system responds to them.
 Controller acts like an interface between the requests from the user and the entirety of your system.</p>